-(2) Effective with May 1, 2007 billings.(3) A 20% discount applies to these rates for lake delivery services.

-(4) Water Restrictions Surcharge, in effect May 1, 2008 through April 30, 2009, calculated as 15% of the following charges: fire line base facility fee and potable water commodity fee for fire lines.
+- (1) Effective with bilings on October 1 of fiscal year unless otherwise indicated.
+(2) Effective with May 1, 2009 billings.
+(3) Water Restrictions Surcharge, in effect May 1, 2008 through April 30, 2009, calculated as 15% of the following charges (excluding contractual accounts): potable water base facility fee, potable water commodity fee, wastewater base facility fee, and wastewater commodity fee.
+The GUA, now known as the Western Region, was absorbed by the Department on May 1, 2013.

-PALM BEACH COUNTY, FLORIDA WATER UTILITIES DEPARTMENT MONTHLY NON-RESIDENTIAL POTABLE WATER AND WASTEWATER RATES (Not Including Village of Royal Palm Beach and Western Region Service Areas) Last Ten Fiscal Years
+MONTHLY RESIDENTIAL FIRE LINE AND RECLAIMED WATER RATES (Not Including Village of Royal Palm Beach and Western Region Service Areas) Last Ten Fiscal Years